 Regarding the covered minerals originating in Conflict Affected High-Risk Areas (CAHRAs), Mitsui Kinzoku Group does not use minerals involving any injustices specified in paragraph 1-14 of Annex II of “the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas”.

-Mitsui Kinzoku Group identifies CAHRAs according to three categories as below:
+Mitsui Kinzoku Group identifies CAHRAs based on three categories as below:

 1.Countries and/or areas in the CAHRAs list based on REGULATION (EU) 2017/821 that is released by the Europe Commission